A far too in-depth appraisal of Big Brother 2015

 Still a great show

 I must be one of the last remaining Big Brother viewers on the planet, but fifteen series in and I’m still going strong, tuning in and watching strangers duke it out for who knows what?
-In many ways it’s more fascinating now – when it started it was experimental TV at its most risky, so paired down and Scandinavian, so unsuited to stiff British culture which would generally find us all shuffling around a room being disgustingly kind and thoughtful to one another.
-They even had chickens for everyone to nurture in case the conversations about the weather got too racy.
-Now it’s all wing tattoos on your back and people fingering each other and shouting their opinions with one eye on the mirror, there’s a girl wandering around in just her knickers, her norks are now assumed to be a housemate unto themselves, and while they’re very popular because the lads haven’t been desensitized to them yet, her personality cannot quite match their bounciness.
+In many ways it’s more fascinating now – when it started it was experimental TV, paired down and Scandinavian, so unsuited to stiff British culture which would generally find us shuffling around a room being disgustingly kind and thoughtful to one another.
+They even had chickens for everyone to nurture in case the conversations got too racy.
+Now it’s all wing tattoos on your back and people fingering each other and shouting their opinions with one eye on the mirror, there’s a girl wandering around in just her knickers, her norks are now assumed to be a housemate, and while they’re very popular because the lads haven’t been desensitized to them yet, her personality cannot quite match their bounciness.

-Back in the olden days of series one I was at FHM, my days were spent manually researching things using books or rollerdecks or calling people on phones, I didn’t have an email address of my own because the internet hadn’t really registered properly in my small corner of the world.
-Then Nasty Nick got unmasked as the most dismal of all cheats (in a way that now seems pretty quaint) and the live stream from the house erupted online in CYBERSPACE.
-We gathered around a computer in the office to watch it unfold like tramps in the cold huddling around a flaming bin, and so happened my first real genuine internet experience.
+Back in the olden days of series one I was at FHM, my days were spent manually researching things using books or rollerdecks or calling people on phones, I didn’t have an email address of my own because the internet hadn’t registered properly yet.
+Then Nasty Nick got unmasked as the most dismal of all cheats (in a way that now seems quaint) and the live stream from the house erupted online in CYBERSPACE.
+We gathered around a computer in the office to watch it unfold like tramps around a flaming bin, and so happened my first real genuine internet experience.
 I said it then and I’ll say it now THIS WORLD WIDE WEB THING IS GOING TO BE HUGE!
 I signed up to a Yahoo account and never looked back, nor did I switch to a better account even when Gmail came along.

-Yet interestingly, and I say this as chin-strokingly as possible, in the same way the show has always set out to strip away facades and get precisely to the root of someone’s actual purpose for being there, so the very same thing has happened to Big Brother itself (or HIMSELF?) – he’s had his soul turned inside out for everyone to see, and now only the most extreme kinds of people are enlisted to bring the house alive, to boost ratings and keep heads above water.
+Yet interestingly, and I say this as chin-strokingly as possible, in the same way the show has always set out to strip away facades and get precisely to the root of someone’s reason for being there, so the very same thing has happened to Big Brother itself (or HIMSELF?).
+He’s had his soul turned inside out, and now only the most extreme kinds of people are enlisted to bring the house alive, to boost ratings and keep heads above water.
 He’s become desperate.
-No outside bets, no risks, no mooses, no one too clever because clever is boring and can alienate people, instead a same-same conveyor belt of contestants seemingly selected for their looks, for their loud mouths, a number for their stints on other reality shows, some even for the headlines they have already generated, and now all of them are left champing maniacally for an extension on their fifteen minutes.
+No outside bets, no risks, no mooses, no one too clever because clever can alienate people, instead a same-same conveyor belt of contestants seemingly selected for their looks, for their loud mouths, a number for their stints on other reality shows, some even for the headlines they have already generated.

 They’re obsessed with how they came across in their intro videos, forever second-guessing how the people watching will respond to their actions, they talk about being on “a journey”, they know how the cogs work and how to behave and their hunger is impossible to mask.
 It’s a huge ongoing selfie, a mass-sweep for more Twitter followers, an empty quest to somehow seem relevant, to achieve status and notoriety based on something as flimsy as “just being yourself”.
 And worst of all, the show increasingly promotes this ridiculous collective belief that you should always say what you think – “I’m just telling the truth, I’m just being me, I’m just being real”.
 There’s no sense that perhaps not telling the truth can be more virtuous, that your thoughts are not always important or that your commentary on a situation isn’t always necessary.
 It has transformed from peering at rats in a lab to laughing at monkeys in a zoo.